alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 You should build the test case with the `opentelemetry-go-auto-instrumentation` to make your test case able to produce telemetry data.
-Firstly you should call `UseApp` method to change directory to the directory of your test cases, and then call `RunInstrument` to do hybrid compilation.
+Firstly you should call `UseApp` method to change directory to the directory of your test cases, and then call `RunGoBuild` to do hybrid compilation.
 Finally, use the `RunApp` to run the instrumented test-case binary to verify the telemetry data.

 ```go